Teiid-Designer/vdb-bench/vdb-bench-doc/src/main/resources/markdown/dataservices-import-git-help.md

 *   **Repository Branch** - the git repository branch (defaults to "master" if none is entered).
 *   **Author Name** - not required for imports.
 *   **Author Email Address** - not required for imports.
-*   **Relative File Path** - the relative path, or just the name, of the data service being imported. _Note: The file path must end in '.zip'._
+*   **Relative File Path** - the relative resource path, or just the name with extension, of the data service being imported. _Note: The file path must end in '.zip'._

 In addition to the above properties, authentication properties are needed in order to access the git repository.
 You can either use SSH or HTTP authentication.
 If you are going to use SSH you can use either private key or password authentication.
 Here is what the SSH settings input fields look like: